 All members are to serve for a period of two (2) academic years.
-New applicants must submit an application form which will be reviewed by Board staff (or Board staff and CSLIT in the case of student representatives) and a recommendation made to the Board of Trustees for consideration and a final decision.
+New applicants must submit an application form which will be subject to the above-noted criteria, and which will be reviewed by Board staff (or Board staff and CSLIT Student Leadership Advisor in the case of student representatives) and a recommendation made to the Board of Trustees for consideration and a final decision.
 Terms shall begin with the meeting immediately following the Trustees' Inaugural Meeting.
 No member may serve more than two consecutive terms.
+In the event of a vacancy, the Board shall appoint a replacement to complete the term.